w3c/ColorWeb-CG/hdr_html_canvas_element.md

 WebGL's proposed [``drawingBufferStorage``](https://github.com/KhronosGroup/WebGL/pull/3222) function allows for specifying higher bit depth formats.

 WebGPU's ``GPUCanvasConfiguration`` can allow for specifying higher bit depth formats.

+### Display of floating point color values

+Define a screen's native linear color space to be the color space with color primaries and white point set to the screen's `ScreenDetailed`'s `colorVolume` and the identity as its transfer function.

+A color is said to be within a screen's default range if, when that color is converted to the screen's native linear color space (using relative colorimetric intent), all of its color components are within the `[0, 1]` interval.
+When displaying content produced by a rendering context with `CanvasHighDynamicRangeMode` set to `'default'`, all colors that are within the screen's default range must be displayed without any clamping or roll-offs (neither in chrominance nor luminance).

+A color is said to be within a screen's extended range if, when that color is converted to the screen's native linear color space (using relative colorimetric intent), all of its color components are within the `[0, highDynamicRangeHeadroom]` interval.
+When displaying content produced by a rendering context with `CanvasHighDynamicRangeMode` set to `'extended'`, all colors that are within the screen's extended range must be displayed without any clamping or roll-offs (neither in chrominance nor luminance).

+Colors that do not fall under this guarantee should be clamped to the indicated range during display, but may be subject to screen-specific behavior.

 ### Tone mapping